Arksine/katapult/README.md

 1) Make sure the `klipper` service stopped.
 2) Build Klipper with CAN support and with the a bootloader offset matching that of the "application offset" in Katapult.
 3) Enter the bootloader.
-This will occur automatically if no program is detected.
-   If you built Katapult with an alternative method of entry you may use that.
-   If upgrading from a currently flashed version of Klipper the `flashtool.py` script will command the device to enter the bootloader (currently for CAN devices only).
+Katapult automatically enters the bootloader if it detects that the application area of flash is empty.
+When upgrading from a currently flashed version of Klipper the `flashtool.py` script will command USB and CANBus devices to enter the bootloader.
+Note that "USB to CAN bridge devices" and "UART" devices cannot be auto-detected.
+If the device is not in bootloader mode it is necessary to first manually request the bootloader with the `-r` option, then rerun the script without `-r` to perform the upload.
+Devices running software other than Klipper will need to request the bootloader with their own method.
 3) Run the flash script:
    For CAN Devices:
    ```